apache/dolphinscheduler-website/development/en-us/development-environment-setup.md

     spring.datasource.password=dolphinscheduler
 ```

-3. Modify pom.xml in the root directory and modify the scope of mysql-connector-java to complie
+3. Modify pom.xml in the root directory and modify the scope of mysql-connector-java to compile

 4. Refresh the dao module, run the main method of org.apache.dolphinscheduler.dao.upgrade.shell.CreateDolphinScheduler to automatically insert the tables and data required by the project.